CncAnon1/TavernAITurbo/readme.md

 # TavernAI scale spellbook
 quick hack to get tavernai to work with spellbook.scale.com for playing around with GPT4. based off of [cncanon1's](https://github.com/CncAnon1/) existing OpenAI mod.

+### **Context size update (17 March 2023)**
+Now supports full GPT-4 8k context size.
+Context size is limited to 7750 tokens in TavernAI to allow space for the system prompt.

 ## Quickstart
 If you don't want to set up any of the shit below, you can just download it and run.
 It is preconfigured to connect to a bot.
 Just launch `Start.bat` to get started.
 Node.js v18 is required.